 Students will pursue work and study focused on the relationship between psychological principles and physical health.
 They will learn how psychological knowledge and methods can be applied to health promotion and disease prevention and treatment.
 Students will be prepared for entry-level work in hospitals and other healthcare settings that offer programs in areas such as sex education, smoking cessation, alcohol and drug abuse, healthful eating, and exercise.

-Undergraduate majors with a strong academic record may apply to one of the department’s two Bachelor’s/Master’s programs that enable them to begin graduate study while still completing their Bachelor’s degree.
-For information about these options, see Community Social Psychology or Autism Studies in the graduate catalog.
+Undergraduate majors with a strong academic record may apply to one of the department’s two bachelor’s-to-master’s programs that enable them to begin graduate study while still completing their bachelor’s degree.
+For more information, see graduate catalog.